andrewmoles2/rTrainIntroduction/r-fundamentals-4/r_fundamentals_4_solutions.md

 For this exercise we will use the same `messi_career` data frame, adding data from 2020.

-1)  Make a data frame called thisYear (or similar) and add the following data: Appearances: 47, Goals: 38, Season: 2020, Club: FC Barcelona, Age: 33, Champions league Goals: 5. *hint: Make sure the column names match up (e.g. champLeagueGoal)*
+1)  Make a data frame called this_year (or similar) and add the following data: Appearances: 47, Goals: 38, Season: 2020, Club: FC Barcelona, Age: 33, Champions league Goals: 5. *hint: Make sure the column names match up (e.g. champ_league_goal)*
 2)  Now, using `rbind()` add the new row of data to your messi_career data frame.
 3)  Print the result, you should now see your new row of data!